multipaths/DiffuPath/README.rst

 Network Dumps
 -------------
-Because it is high computational cost of generating the kernel, we provide links to precalculated kernels for some of the networks representing biological databases such as KEGG [3]_ , Reactome [4]_ , and WikiPathways [5]_ .
+Because it is high computational cost of generating the kernel, we provide links to precalculated kernels for some of the networks representing biological databases:

 - KEGG [3]_:
 - Reactome [4]_: